metamil/Flight-Ticket-Booking/README.md

 # Flight-Ticket-Booking
-The Flight Ticket Booking is a website project creates using HTML,CSS and PHP.
+The Flight Ticket Booking is a website project creates using HTML,CSS and PHP.<br>
+<b>This is the link to the site</b> https://flightticketbooking101.000webhostapp.com/

 <h3>There are two types of Users.</h3>
    1. User<br>